victortwu/express_appGAproject2/README.md

 From the item "show" page, user may "add item" to cart or simply view and click a back button or anything on the nav bar

-On the shopping cart page, user may "edit" quantity or "remove" item or "checkout" - will be a fake purchase and go to a thank you message.
+On the shopping cart page, user may "remove" item or "checkout" - will be a fake purchase and go to a thank you message.

 STRETCH GOALS